-Malaysia has a total of 45 commercial and Islamic banks (more on this later!), 19 of which are banks with an international presence.
+Malaysia has more than 40 commercial and Islamic banks available (more on this later!), Many of them are banks with an international presence.

 When choosing which bank to open your bank account in Malaysia as an expatriate or foreigner, there are some factors you will need to consider:

 Ideally, it’s best to open your bank account in a branch that is close to your place of work or residence.
 This branch will be considered your ‘home branch’ and will be where you need to go to get any future necessary paperwork done.
 As such, the closer it is to you, the more convenient the process will be.